yes-but-also-no/project-edn-tools/README.md

 These are the tools I have used most frequently to work with the game client.

+### project state

+This code is provided as-is, with no warranty.
+It is not being actively maintained.
+If you have any questions, please reach out to me and I will do my best to answer them if I have time.

+If you are interested in maintaining this project, please let me know.

 ## l2encdec

 The most important tool.
 This lets us decrypt and re-encrypt the exteel files.